 Authorization

-SuperMQ allows for fine-grained control over user permissions, taking into account hierarchical relationships between entities domains, groups, channels, and things.
-The structure and functionality of an authorization system implemented using SpiceDB and its associated schema language. auth
+SuperMQ allows for fine-grained control over permitted user actions, taking into account hierarchical relationships between entities domains, groups, channels, and clients.
+The structure and functionality of an authorization system implemented using SpiceDB and its associated schema language.
+The auth

-service backed by SpiceDB manages permissions for users, domains, groups, channels, and things.
+service backed by SpiceDB manages permissions for users, domains, groups, channels, and clients.

 Domains